android10/ktor-dockerizer/README.md

 From the root folder you can execute:

  - `./gradlew clean build`            --> Builds the project.
  - `./gradlew clean test`             --> Runs all tests.
  - `./gradlew runKtor`                --> Runs Ktor.
  - `./gradlew generateKtorJar`        --> Generates a Jar from the Ktor Project.
  - `./gradlew runKtorDocker`          --> Runs Ktor in a Docker Container.
+ - `./gradlew runKtorDockerDetached`  --> Runs Ktor in a Docker Container Detached.

 # TODOs